Aalto-LeTech/JSAV-exercises/JSAV-exercise-development.md

    to develop a new, standalone JSAV exercise, but some information here might be useful if you're wondering the meaning of some testbench code.

-## Steps to develop exercises in this repository with code linting
+## Setting up development environment with code linting

 This repository uses [ESlint](https://eslint.org/) to lint JavaScript code.
 ESlint is a tool for identifying and reporting on patterns found in JavaScript code, with the goal of making code more consistent and avoiding bugs.
 The configuration file `eslint.config.mjs` is adapted from [OpenDSA repository](https://github.com/OpenDSA/OpenDSA).
 You do not really *need* npm or ESlint to develop JSAV exercises, but it is highly recommended to use them.
 The following steps are for setting up development environment with ESlint.